How to get to/from Rogers Centre

 If you insist on braving the miserable Toronto traffic and want to drive to the Rogers Centre, then please be aware that finding parking can be difficult.
 There are quite a few parking lots near the Rogers Centre, but they fill up quickly on game days and none of them are cheap.
 You can expect to pay anywhere from $20-$50 to park your car in a lot near the stadium.
 You can use either SpotHero or ParkWhiz to book a spot in advance, though SpotHero does have more options than ParkWhiz.

 TSI TIP: the Blue Jays do not offer parking on gameday underneath the Rogers Centre for purchase to the general public.
 It is only for season ticket holders and guests who require disabled parking.
-We have rarely seen parking beneath the stadium available on resale ticketing websites, so you should focus your parking efforts on parking nearby in the downtown area.
+We have rarely seen parking beneath the stadium available on resale ticketing websites either, so you should focus your parking efforts on parking nearby in the downtown area.

 Because of how difficult it is to drive around Toronto, we recommend you book a parking spot in advance if you can.
 The last thing you want is to fight your way through traffic to get to a lot you found on Google Maps only to learn upon arrival that the lot is full, and you have to venture back out into traffic to find another lot.